slhck/ffmpeg-quality-metrics/README.md

 Note that if your distorted file is not in time sync with the reference, you can use the `--dist-delay` option to delay the distorted file by a certain amount of seconds (positive or negative).

 > [!NOTE]
 > Raw YUV files cannot be read with this tool.
 We should all be using lossless containers like Y4M or FFV1.
-If you have a raw YUV file, you can use FFmpeg to convert it to a format that this tool can read.
-Adjust the options as needed.
+If you have a raw YUV file, you can use FFmpeg to convert it to a format that this tool can read:
 >
 > ```bash
 > ffmpeg -framerate 24 -video_size 1920x1080 -pix_fmt yuv420p -i input.yuv output.y4m